mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 For example, specifying whether to allow disk use for *large aggregations*, or to view the *explain plan of the aggregation to see whether it is using indexes*, or if the *server optimized the pipeline*.
 Let's take a look at a very simple, but very real *pipeline* and discuss the syntax.
 Here, we have a *match stage* that checks whether the *atmoshperic composition* contains *oxygen* or not.

+And if the *mean temperature* falls within this range.
+Then, we have a *project stage* that reshapes the document and calculates the new value.
+More on this in a moment.
+Lastly, this is our *options object - {allowDiskUse: true}*.
+Each stage is composed of either *operators or expressions*.
+As we continue through the course, you'll be introduced to many of these.
+Make sure you bookmark the *Aggregation Pipeline* Quick Reference page that's linked below this video.

+Throughout the course, we'll be using the terms *operator and expression*, and it's vital that you can quickly access the documentation for these.
+So what's an *operator*?
+For this course, when we say *operators, we mean either query operators or aggregation stages*.
+In this example, *$match and $project are aggregation operators, and $in, $gte, and $lte, are query operators*.

+As a general rule, *operators* always appear in the key position of a document. *$match* is a little special and we'll learn about it later.
+What's an *expression?
+Expressions* act a lot like functions.
+We provide *arguments and they provide a computed output*.
+And just like *functions, expressions* can be composed to form powerful new data transformations. *MongoDB* provides expressions for working with and producing values for many types of values.

+In the *project stage, $gt is an expression*.
+And its *arguments are supplied in this array*.
+This *$numberOfMoons*, surrounded by the quotes, is also an *expression* that you'll learn about in a moment.
+An easy way to remember how to use *expressions is that it will always appear in a value position*.
+Let's run this now to see the output.
+Here, we see the result of the calculated field.

 ```javascript
 MongoDB Enterprise Cluster0-shard-0:PRIMARY> db.solarSystem.aggregate([{
     "$match": {